Region 5 - Alliance Agreement - August 27, 2013

 Nothing in this Arrangement commits the Participants to the expenditure of any funds.

-This Arrangement may commence upon signature by both Participants.
-This Arrangement may continue for two (2) years from the date of signing.
+This Arrangement is intended to cease for two (2) years from the date of signing.
 A Participant should endeavor to provide thirty (30) days advanced written notice of its intent to discontinue the Arrangement.
-This Arrangement may be modified in writing at any time by mutual consent of the Participants.
+This Arrangement may be modified in writing at any time with the concurrence of the Participants.

-Signed at Indianapolis, IN, in duplicate, this 28th day of August, 2013 in the English and Spanish languages.
+Signed at Detroit, Michigan, in duplicate, this 27th of August 2013 , in the English and Spanish languages.

 |FOR THE U.S. DEPARTMENT OF LABOR'S